 Content

-You should never take more than a single dose at once.
-This can lead to an increased risk of side effects, such as a condition called priapism.
-This involves getting an erection that lasts longer than four hours, and it can cause permanent damage to your penis.
-Taking Viagra daily also means you’re at risk of experiencing side effects for more total time — namely, every time you take it and for several hours afterward until the medication is no longer active in your system.
+You should never take more than a single dose of Viagra (or any medication) at once.
+This can increase the risk of side effects, such as a condition called priapism.
+Priapism is a painful erection lasting longer than four hours, and it can cause permanent damage to your penis.

 Headaches